jiwoon-ahn/irn/README.md

 * You can either mannually edit the file, or specify commandline arguments.

 ## Coming Soon
-* Add compatibility with TorchVision Mark R-CNN, DeepLab (July 14)
+* Add compatibility with TorchVision Mask R-CNN, DeepLab (July 14)